-This space features Islamic art hailing from across three continents, created over the last 1,400 years.
+This space features Islamic art from three continents, created over the last 1,400 years.

-If you're short on time, you can skip entering the museum and just check out the building.
-It was designed by architect I. M. Pei and is a work of art in itself.
+If you're short on time, you can skip entering the museum and check out the building.
+Architect I. M. Pei designed it, and it is a work of art.

 Check Out the East-west / West-east Sculpture

-In 2014, American artist Richard Serra unveiled his latest work – the East-west / West-east sculptures, which lies out in the Qatari desert, within the Brouq nature reserve.
+In 2014, American artist Richard Serra unveiled his latest work – the East-west / West-east sculptures, which lie out in the Qatari desert within the Brouq nature reserve.

-These four steel structures are each over fourteen meters in height and span the length of a kilometer.
+These four steel structures are each over fourteen meters in height and span a kilometer in length.

 They are a stunning sight, seen in the flesh.
 Check them out up close, and then make sure you walk some distance away to look at them from afar to make the most of your time there.

 The whole experience is otherworldly – not only due to the sculptures but the desolation of the desert itself and the silence.

-Sometimes I think the absence of noise is in itself more noticeable than the sounds of the busiest cities.
+Sometimes I think the absence of noise is more noticeable than the sounds of the busiest cities.

 Eat as Much Food as Your Stomach Can Handle

 For my first month in Doha, living in a hotel and lacking a kitchen, I ate almost daily at the Quick Bites café in the Marriott City Centre hotel.
-Their pizzas are particularly good.
+Their pizzas are delicious.

-Yet, the best of the best was Chilli Dog Tuesday at the Gordon Ramsay Opal Restaurant (not to be confused with the real Gordon Ramsay restaurant).
+Yet, the best was Chilli Dog Tuesday at the Gordon Ramsay Opal Restaurant (not to be confused with the real Gordon Ramsay restaurant).

-For 125 Qatari Riyals (around $35), you were treated to a stream of not only the best chili dogs you'll ever consume in your life but fries, a drink, and a deliciously indulgent chocolate ice cream.
+For 125 Qatari Riyals (around $35), you were treated to a stream of not only the best chili dogs you'll ever consume but also fries, a drink, and a deliciously indulgent chocolate ice cream.

 It's worth every cent.

-There's a lot more to do there than I know I had imagined; it remains one of the most interesting and diverse countries I have visited.
+There's much more to do there than I had imagined; it remains one of the most interesting and diverse countries I have visited.